 The best things to do in Split, Croatia

 Split’s Old Town is definitely doable within a day.
 Compared to Dubrovnik, I personally think that besides the Old Town, there’s not much else to do in the Split city center.
 However, Split is a great base for exploring various other neighboring islands and areas for day trips.

 So get up early and put on your comfortable walking shoes!

 Explore Diocletian’s Palace

-These roman ruins are considered Split’s most well known attraction.
-Built by the Roman Emperor Diocletian, this former palace dates back to the fourth century.
+These roman ruins, known as Diocletian’s Palace, are considered Split’s most well known attraction.
+Built by the Roman Emperor Diocletian, this former palace dates back to the 4th century.
 And yes, segments of Game of Thrones were shot here as well.

 The best time of day to explore these monuments is in morning, to avoid large crowds and heat, especially in the summer.
 Check out the underground market, selling many unique and local souvenirs.